onestardao/WFGY/Avatar/research/pre-emission-floor-and-hard-control.md

 It may not replace controller legality.

 So hard control is not a scoreboard with a crown.
 It is a controller law that may use numeric attachment without surrendering judgment to it.

 ---

-## 🔩 The hard-control candidate knob family

-The packed master explicitly preserves a hard-control candidate knob family.

-These candidate parameters include:

-1. `continue_threshold = 0.60`
-2. `revise_threshold = 0.48`
-3. `downgrade_threshold = 0.45`
-4. `stop_threshold = 0.30`
-5. `honesty_floor = 0.84`
-6. `pressure_transfer_legality_threshold = 0.60`
-7. `public_emission_suitability_threshold = 0.66`
-8. `open_item_block_threshold = 0.50`
-9. `unsupported_claim_block_threshold = 0.73`

-Their lawful meaning is bounded.

-They expose carry-capable controller-facing thresholds and block conditions in explicit numeric form.

-They do **not** do the following:
+## 🔩 Controller legality must exist as body

+This part needs to be said more sharply.

+The packed master does not treat hard control as “reasonable behavior.”
-1. replace controller legality
+It treats controller legality as a real formal body.
-2. convert legality into ranking only
-3. authorize action by numeric presence alone
-4. erase the need for late-stage action mediation
-5. turn threshold passing into universal release entitlement

-This is one of the clearest examples of the master body refusing fake math.

-The numbers are real.
-But they are still subordinate to controller law.
+That matters because if controller legality remained only implied, the following false moves would become easy:

+1. whatever output path looks locally acceptable could be treated as lawful
+2. visible warnings could masquerade as actual mediation
+3. continuation could be assumed unless collapse looked obvious
+4. downgrade could be postponed because the prose still sounded composed
+5. redirect could be ignored because a locally coherent answer was still possible
+6. stop could be treated as a vibe rather than as a legal pathway

+So Part 5D exists to stop theatrically justified after-the-fact choice.
+Its burden is to mediate lawful next-step action at the point of decision itself. :contentReference[oaicite:10]{index=10}

 ---